Backbase/bb-cli/README.md

 In case that `--save` is undefined, it will search for `bower.json` file and use the name of the package as item name (handy for LP widgets).

 ```
-bb sync [OPTIONS]	 Syncs local XML model with remote.
+bb sync
 ```

 #### Options

 ```
 -short, --name (type)          default              description

-      -f,  --file (string)	    first xml file		 A file to target.
+    -f, --file <string>	        first xml file		A file to target.
-      -c,  --context (string)	portalserver		 Portal server context (for other options use `.bbrc`).
+    -c, --context <string>	    portalserver		Portal server context (for other options use `.bbrc`).
-      -s,  --save (string)	            			 Name of the server item which model should be exported to a file.
+    -s, --save <string>				                Name of the server item which model should be exported to a file.
-      -y,  --yes (boolean)	            			 Disables dialogs.
+    -y, --yes <string>				                Disable interactive mode, answer all questions with yes.
     -v, --verbose		        false			    Prints detailed output.
 ```

 ### Rest